rabbitmq/rabbitmq-oauth2-tutorial/use-cases/azure.md

 [rabbitmq.config](../conf/azure/rabbitmq.config) is a sample RabbitMQ advanced configuration to **enable Azure AD as OAuth 2.0 authentication backend** for the RabbitMQ Management UI.

 Update it with the following values (you should have noted these in the previous steps):
-- **Tenant ID** associated to the app that we registered in Azure AD
+- **Tenant ID** associated to the app that you registered in Azure AD
-- **Application ID** associated to the app that we registered in Azure AD
+- **Application ID** associated to the app that you registered in Azure AD
-- Value of the **secret** we created for our app in Azure AD
+- Value of the **secret** you created for our app in Azure AD
 - Value of the **jwks_uri** key from `https://login.microsoftonline.com/{TENANT_ID}/v2.0/.well-known/openid-configuration`

 ```